avidcutlet/Lighthouse-Playwright-Typescript-Automation/README.md

 - [Future Enhancements](#future-enhancements)

 ## Introduction
-This project is a Playwright and TypeScript automation framework for [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/) performance audits.
+This project is a Playwright and TypeScript automation framework for [Lighthouse](https://developer.chrome.com/docs/lighthouse/) performance audits.
 It's designed to seamlessly integrate performance testing into your development and CI/CD pipelines.

 The framework is capable of running Lighthouse audits on single or multiple URLs (up to 8), extracting key performance diagnostics, capturing screenshots, and generating detailed Excel reports.
 It provides a scalable and reusable solution for ensuring your web applications meet performance standards.